How Do Developers Test Their Own Code? – Unit Testing

 This might take a very long time.
 It is in situations like this that Code testing and Unit testing in a particular section can help prevent this type of problem.

 So today we are going to discuss it in detail with the PHP development framework Laravel.
-In fact, the Laravel framework is also a PHP Unit testing framework itself.
+The Laravel development framework is also a PHP Unit testing framework itself.

 PHP Unit is one of the most popular and widely useful testing frameworks.
 PHP Unit allows us to create both kinds of testing-Unit testing and Functional Testing.